NeonGeckoCom/skill-speed_test/README.md

 Ask Neon to start a test:

-- "run a speed test"
+- "Run a speed test."
+- "How fast is my internet?"

 ## Contact Support